|

 Electronics Control

-I will be using arduino nano boards - the generic Ebay kind.
+I will be using custom arduino boards - deadbug style bare bones atmega2560 microcontrollers.
 So basically, I will

-have a main pc - a mini fanless mini ITX custom gaming pc to be exact - which will be mounted inside the chest of the
+have a main pc - a mini ITX custom gaming pc to be exact - which will be mounted inside the chest of the

 robot.
-Then I will have this pc hooked up by USB to a series of arduino nano
+Then I will have this pc hooked up by USB to a custom arduino mega barebones deadbug microcontroller.

 enough for the whole bot's muscular system to operate.
 In order to connect by USB to all